 There is an area known as Cockmill Meadow in the north eastern corner of the site which is specifically reserved for Family Camping.
 There is no designated ratio of adults to children in any group so families and friends without children are able to camp together here but please bear in mind that this area is popular and space is limited so people without kids in tow should look elsewhere.
 In fact the area available for public camping in this field was reduced considerably in 2011 due to the expansion of the recycling area at the top of the hill.
 Also note that the field is traversed by a set of power lines which can hum and crackle quite alarmingly when it is wet.

-Cockmill Meadow is entered almost immediately from Gate B but this is quite difficult to access for the majority of ticket holders so alternatively use the Eastern (Blue) Car Parks and enter the site at Gate C, turning right up the track that runs uphill between the Acoustic Tent and the Kidz Field (you can just make out the big helter-skelter to the left of the photo above).
+Cockmill Meadow is entered almost immediately from Gate B but this is quite difficult to access for the majority of ticket holders so alternatively use the Eastern (Blue) Car Parks and enter the site at Gate C, turning right up the track which runs uphill between the Acoustic Tent and the Kidz Field (you can just make out the big helter-skelter to the left of the photo above).
 It's a long hike from the Western Gates A and D so people entering via those gates with their kids may find it more convenient to choose the alternative Family Camping area in Wicket Ground.
 Later arrivals will also find that Wicket Ground will still have masses of space available long after Cockmill Meadow is full.

 This photo is taken from the often appropriately named Muddy Lane, which runs up the Eastern side of Big Ground and is looking directly down the hill towards the Pyramid Stage.
 This and the adjacent fields afford the best access to the main stage as well as some pretty spectacular views across the southern part of the site.

-Big Ground and the other fields on the hill that overlooks the Pyramid tend to fill up fairly rapidly on the Wednesday as they are popular with those who like to be close to the action on the main stage.
+Big Ground and the other fields on the hill which overlooks the Pyramid tend to fill up fairly rapidly on the Wednesday as they are popular with those who like to be close to the action on the main stage.
 Big Ground also has the benefit of the only public flushing loos as well as the Bank and the Church.
 All of these may be found towards the top of the field near to the farmhouse.

 Here we are looking downhill over the flatter area of Kidney Mead, which is also handy for the Pyramid Stage as well as the Acoustic Stage, the Cider Bus, William's Green and the main central market areas.
 However it is also close to some of the busiest toilets on the site so make sure that you camp well clear of these to avoid noise & nasty niffs.
 Try to access the site via Gate C if you are planning to camp here.